 Among the advisory board members, Rebecca C. Cervantez is the retired CEO of AVANCE San Antonio and led AVANCE in the Head Start partnership with Harlandale ISD.
 Rita Abbenante is a banker and also a board member of the South San Antonio Chamber of Commerce.
 Rose Perez is a retired SAISD teacher and has years of experience organizing science fair with the Alamo Regional Academy of Science and Engineering (ARASE).
 Ray Tijerina, a consultant at Verdant EDU, has expertise in hiring and retaining teachers.
 Dr. Bruce Leslie is the retired Chancellor of Alamo Colleges and will bring knowledge of higher education.

 Royal Public Schools is a partner of Choose to Succeed, a nonprofit organization working to attract the nation’s best public charter schools to San Antonio and help successful schools to grow.
-Learn more about Choose to Succeed in this post.

 If you like what you have learned so far about Royal Public Schools in San Antonio, we recommend that you apply for enrollment now.
 You are also welcome to join the San Antonio Charter Moms discussion group to learn more and interact with other families who are researching school options.